 The Gebr.
-Van Duijn eggplant nursery has been growing high quality eggplants for many years.
+Van Duijn eggplant nursery has been growing high-quality eggplants for many years.
 The company, founded in 1962, has expanded and innovated considerably over the years.
 In total, the greenhouses of Gebr.
-Van Duijn cover an area of over 27.5 hectares.
-These are distributed over three locations in Westdorpe (12.5 hectare), Steenbergen (8.5 hectare) and Oosterland (6.5 hectare) in the provinces of North Brabant and Zeeland in the Netherlands.
-At all locations of this grower eggplants are carefully grown and the plant is central.
+Van Duijn covers an area of over 27.5 hectares.
+These are distributed over three locations in Westdorpe (12.5 hectares), Steenbergen (8.5 hectares), and Oosterland (6.5 hectares) in the provinces of North Brabant and Zeeland in the Netherlands.
+At all locations of this grower, eggplants are carefully grown and the plant is central.
 Gebr.
 Van Duijn’s eggplants grow on the rootstock of a tomato plant.
-This rootstock contributes to a constant and efficient growth of the crop.
-The rootstock of the plant gives the assurance that the root maintains a constant growth, ultimately resulting in high quality eggplants.
+This rootstock contributes to the constant and efficient growth of the crop.
+The rootstock of the plant gives the assurance that the root maintains constant growth, ultimately resulting in high-quality eggplants.
 Gebr.
-Van Duijn uses the LetsGrow.com platform for different ways of data collection, visualization and analysis.
+Van Duijn uses the LetsGrow.com platform for different ways of data collection, visualization, and analysis.

 Taking data to the next level